kanso/bootstrap/README.md

 To include the icons/sprite in your project, create a static file where the bootstrap library will find it.

-1. Make a folder, `mkdir static/css/docs/assets/img` in your kanso project
+1. Make a folder, `mkdir -p static/css/docs/assets/img` in your kanso project
 2. Copy the sprite image into the directory, e.g. `cp packages/bootstrap/bootstrap/static/css/docs/assets/img/glyphicons-halflings-sprite.png static/css/docs/assets/img`

 ## Deploy